National Chung Hsing University

 Requirements: 3.0 GPA

+Students on exchange pay in-state tuition directly to USC and do not pay tuition to NCHU.
+All housing, food, and personal expenses are paid by the student in Taichung.
+NCHU suggests that students budget approximately $455–$650 per month for housing and living expenses.
+The actual cost can differ depending on the student’s lifestyle and accomodation choice.
 To get an idea of life on site, you will find on the numbeo website indications on the cost of living in Taiwan compared to other countries in the world.

 Students must enroll in a minimum of 12 credit hours at NCHU per semester.
 The type of courses available range in topic.
 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.

 The Office of Internation Affairs and student groups on campus host various activities and events throughout the semester that international students can participate in.
+You can also independently explore Taichung.

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
 Contact the Education Abroad Office for more details.